 13. 79% of consumers use live chat to get immediate answers to queries.

 Live chat support stats help both owners and marketers understand why certain communication channels work better than others.
-A study on companies with live chat support revealed that for 79% of surveyed consumers, getting immediate answers to their questions is the top reason for preferring live chat over other methods.
+A study on companies offering live chat support revealed that for 79% of surveyed consumers, getting immediate answers to their questions is the top reason for preferring live chat over other methods.
 The second most popular reason, cited by 51% of consumers, is their ability to multi-task while chatting with brand representatives.
 In addition to immediacy and multitasking, 21% love it because they can chat while they are at work.

 (InvespCRO)